 Pansies are cool weather annual plants.
 They are preferably planted in the winter, in time to bloom for spring and even through fall.
-A member of the Violet Family, they are large brightly colored flowers that are known for their overlapping petals and are grown as bedding (14).
+A member of the Violet Family, they are large brightly colored early spring flowers that are known for their overlapping petals and are grown as bedding (14).

 The name pansy is derived from the French word, ‘pensee’ or thought since the flower is considered a symbol of remembrance.

 Pansies have been cultivated throughout history and varied floral colors, as well as varieties with extended blooming periods, exist today.
-Among the favorites is the award-winning Joker Series because of the colorful “face markings” on the flowers.
+Among the favorites is the award-winning Joker Series because of the colorful “face markings” on the early spring flowers.

 Phlox is a prolific flowering plant that covers rock gardens and mountain grounds in dense masses.
-It is also called ‘moss pink’ because of the plant’s creeping growth habit and the common pink or lavender flowers.
+It is also called ‘moss pink’ because of the plant’s creeping growth habit and the common pink or lavender early spring flowers.
 The small soft pointed leaves are rarely noticeable because profusely packed blossoms.